samuelbharti/peacock/README.md

 # peacock

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of peacock is to provide miscellaneous (for now) R scripts for project initialization and workflows.
+The goal of peacock is to provide functions for project initialization and workflows using pre-build templates.
+Templates available for R and R Shiny projects.

 ## Installation